-As reported recently by the San Diego Union-Tribune, in the past 6 years, decisions by San Diego leaders of government and business eliminated 10,000 "affordable" units of housing, canceling out the entire amount added going back to 1979.
+As reported by the San Diego Union-Tribune last November, in the past 6 years, decisions by San Diego leaders of government and business eliminated 10,000 "affordable" units of housing, canceling out the entire amount added going back to 1979.
 Even worse, just 543 permanent units designated for homeless people have been added in the past 10 years.
 Since 2003, over half of the City's single-room occupancy units have been replaced by market-rate hotels, apartments, condos and office buildings.

 As a direct result of these policy decisions and priorities by San Diego officials, the population of homeless people in San Diego has spiked in the past two years, with a 19% increase in people who are unsheltered.
 San Diego now has the 4th largest population of homeless people in the U.S.

 School districts report thousands of students who have no place to call "home".
 Emergency shelter for families with children is non-existent.
 The number of people aged 55+ living on the streets has doubled in the past year.
 People of color are disproportionately represented.

 As bluntly put by the San Diego Union-Tribune's Business columnist:

 "No, the magnets of great weather and lavish welfare don’t explain such growth.
 Los Angeles County, with the same climate and larger subsidies, has cut its chronic population by 29 percent (to a still-catastrophic 12,354 people).
 Salt Lake City is down 98 percent, Houston is down 86 percent, and the U.S. overall is down 32 percent.

 "In our burgeoning failure to house the most vulnerable, San Diego stands alone.
 We are a national disgrace."